battesonb/battesonb.github.io/docs/_posts/2023-06-28-3d-projection-perspective-projection.markdown

 Now, this forces us to divide the $$z_s$$ coordinate by $$-z$$ when going from clip-space to NDC.
-We want to preserve the initial $$z$$ as-is, but remove the negative the signs to pass to the left-handed orthographic projection derived in the [previous post]({% post_url 2023-06-27-3d-projection-orthographic-projection
+We want to preserve the initial $$z$$ as-is, but remove the negative signs to pass to the left-handed orthographic projection derived in the [previous post]({% post_url 2023-06-27-3d-projection-orthographic-projection
 %}).
 Therefore we must have:

 $$